geckoboard/keeper/README.md

 This is how to get keeper running on your machine so that you're able to work on it.

+### Clubhouse API key
-First you have to login to clubhouse and generate an API key.
+Before getting started, login to clubhouse to generate an API key.
 You can do this from your account settings -> API key.
-Save this token somewhere and add it to a new environment variable called `CLUBHOUSE_API_KEY`.
+Make a note of this token, it's a good idea to store it in your 1password.

 ### 1. Clone the repo and install node modules
 ```